zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_secure_boot.rst

 the content of the secondary slot, before starting the new image from the primary slot.
-After the content of the primary slot has been successfully overwritten, the header and trailer of the new image in the secondary slot is erased to prevent the triggering of another unncessary image uprade after a restart.
+After the content of the primary slot has been successfully overwritten, the header and trailer of the new image in the secondary slot is erased to prevent the triggering of another unnecessary image upgrade after a restart.
 The overwrite operation is fail-safe and resistant to power-cut failures.
 For more details please refer to the MCUBoot `documentation <https://www.mcuboot.com/mcuboot/design.html>`__.